SupeRuier/awesome-active-learning/README.md

 # Technique-oriented Approach

-After we specifying the problems, the way to derive active learning algorithms should be considered.
+In this section, we construct the works

 This section contains two parts：
 - Taxonomy in AL strategies
 - AL strategies under different models